sakrist/sakrist/README.md

 ## Hi there 👋

 ## Current work
-Working at Elsevier and my key aspects of the role is:
+Working at Elsevier doing a lot of many differnt tihngs 😁
-  * leading team who is bringing 3D anatomy models to the Web, rendering and data pipeline.
-  * connecting content and forward thinking

-## Account
-My work account is [@3d4m-volodymyr](https://github.com/3d4m-volodymyr).
+I like languages C++, Swift, TypeScript.
+I like things related to rendering graphics, GPUs and designed things through the code.

+Hit me a message if you want to talk about people management, mentoring and coaching.

 <picture>
 <source